flyteorg/flyte/rsts/dive_deep/dynamic_spec.rst

 A dynamic job spec is a subset of the full workflow spec that defines a set of tasks, workflows as well as nodes and output bindindgs that control how the job should assemble its outputs.

-This spec is currently only supported as an intermediate step in running :ref:`Dynamic Tasks <dynamic-task-type>`.
+This spec is currently only supported as an intermediate step in running Dynamic Tasks.

 .. code-block:: protobuf
    :caption: Dynamic job spec in Protobuf